 Many hospitals provide on site accomodation.
 They aren’t literally connected to the hospital, but close by.
 The idea reminds me of nicer dormitories at college.
 Marvin and I would have gone with the couple accomodation but there was a waiting list, so we decided to find our own flat.

 23. Hospital Library

 Hospitals have libraries too!
 I think this is really cool.
 I’ve been reading the Call the Midwife collection that was made into a major BBC TV series (you can watch on Amazon Prime!).
 It’s about the life of a midwife in 1950’s London’s East End and real stories of her encounters.

 Term for some NHS hospitals.
 It’s common to just refer to a hospital here as a “Trust” for short.

 What they call nurses that are on their training because they aren’t supposed to be counted in the staffing numbers.
 If you work on the wards, this is only 2 weeks.

-Don’t forger to check out a list of differences specific to the Operating Room!
+Don’t forget to check out a list of differences specific to the Operating Room!
+Also the process it took to get licensed in the UK.
 Leave your comments and let me know your thoughts of these so far, I’d really love to hear!